beomseokg/beomseokg.github.io/_pages/about.md

 About Me
 ======

 Hello!
 I am a fifth-year Ph.D. candidate (will be graduating in December!) in Electrical and Computer Engineering at Georgia Tech, advised by Prof. Saibal Mukhopadhyay.
-My current research is in learning representation, relation, and prediction of multi-agent systems using deep learning in a computation and data-efficient way.
+My current research is in learning representation, relation, and prediction of multi-agent systems in a computation and data-efficient way.

 Research Interest
 ======
 + Unsupervised Learning

-+ Compression (e.g., Quantization)
++ Quantization and Pruning

 + Out-of-distribution